TonyYangHan/cse15l-lab-reports/lab-report-3-week-3.md

 When I enter the url with search term that does not match any elements in the _dataBase_, the main method is called.
 The port number is set to args[0] and a _SearchThings_ class is created by calling the constructor.

 The .handleRequest(URI url) is then called with intake paramer of the url I entered.
 Then, the url's _Path_ is pulled out by .getPath() method and goes into boolean comparison.
-The rest process is mostly similar to the process describe above.
-However, since the no term is matched in the _dataBase_, it will return _String_ "Search result:" with nothing under it.
+The rest process is mostly similar to the process describe above. (for-loop search and adding the matching _String_)However, since the no term is matched in the _dataBase_, it will return _String_ "Search result:" with nothing under it.

 ---